Matthew 19:8 “Because of your hardness of hearts Moses permitted you to put away your wives; but from the beginning it has not been this way.”

 Also read the more recent article titled, “Paul’s commentary on Matthew 19:8“.

 Consider the illogical argumentation of the majority view: Moses, speaking on behalf of God, permitted divorce, which is incorrectly thought by many to be a sin in and of itself.
 And we are led to believe that God acted in this fashion because adulterers were insisting upon their adultery?
-Seriously, are we to believe that God gave hard hearted, treacherous sinners this benefit?
-The religious leaders to whom Jesus was speaking were seeking release from their marriages so that they could sexually join with women, other than their wives, without being guilty of adultery.
-Are we to think that Moses’ permission for divorce was for the same reason and that God gave in to such an evil request?
+Seriously, are we to believe that God gave hard-hearted, treacherous sinners his blessing?
+The religious leaders to whom Jesus was speaking were seeking release from their marriages so that they could have physical relations with women, other than their wives, without being guilty of adultery.
+Are we to think that Moses’ permission for divorce was for the same reason and that God acquiesced to such an evil request?
 Preposterous!
 God demands righteousness from His people…adultery in the Old Testament was grounds for stoning to death.
 If Israel insisted upon committing sin and refused repentance, then they could expect His wrath manifested through death, captivity or severe living conditions until they repented.

 Nevertheless, many seem to believe that this is precisely what Moses did, and then they believe that Jesus is here undoing it and reverting back to the way God intended marriage from the beginning.
-Such a viewpoint would make it difficult to take seriously the immutability of God.
+Such a viewpoint, if it were correct, would make it difficult to take seriously the immutability of God among other major concerns.

-Since this absurd understanding of our Lord’s words is incorrect, then what did Jesus mean with His use of the phrase: “because of your hardness of heart”?
+Since this understanding of our Lord’s words cannot be correct, then what did Jesus mean with His use of the phrase: “Because of your hardness of heart”?
 The first test of Christ’s true meaning is that it must be consistent with the rest of Scripture.
 Since the fall of Adam men have had hard hearts.
-As the hardhearted nature of mankind is born out in marriage, God has responded with a license for divorce.
+As the hard-hearted nature of mankind is born out in marriage, God has responded with a license for divorce.
 God through Moses did not provide this license to placate the wicked but to protect the innocent marriage partner.
-This protection is from continual, regular defilement from the wicked spouse.
-This includes many, many wicked behaviors all falling under the description “treacherous”.
-Secondly, it is also possible that forcing a godless, treacherous spouse to stay in a marriage they no longer want will push them toward much worse abuse and even often the murder of their innocent spouse (As the infamous King Henry VIII).
+God’s permit for divorce was not for adultery as stoning was the O.T. punishment for adultery.
+God’s gracious protection is from continual, regular defilement from the wicked spouse.
+This includes many wicked behaviors all of which qualified one as a “treacherous” spouse.
+Secondly, it is also possible that forcing a godless, treacherous spouse to stay in a marriage they no longer want will push them toward much worse abuse and even often the murder of their innocent spouse (e.g. King Henry VIII).

 In response to a question from hypocritical reprobates, which was designed to trick Jesus into a sinful response, Jesus was addressing a treacherous sin that men of means and position were regularly practicing.
 These scoundrels came up with a scheme that would allow them access to other women without getting the reputation of being adulterers.
-Their scheme made unlawful, unbiblical divorces lawful, which would then open the path for them to take a new woman as their wife.
+Their scheme attempted to make unlawful, unbiblical divorces lawful, which would then open the path for them to take a new woman as their wife.
+If the scheme worked, then they could repeat the cycle as often as they desired.

 Jesus informed them that their scheme was transparent to God.
 Calling that which was unlawful lawful did not suddenly make their adultery virtuous.
-Quite simply, these men were committing adultery and using God’s legal provision of divorce as a diversion to hide their sin.
+Quite simply, these men were committing adultery and using God’s concession of divorce as a diversion to hide their sin.
 Jesus realized that it was adultery for three reasons: First, their motive was adultery (they desired relations with women who were not their wives).
 Secondly, they did not have a treacherous spouse who had broken the conditions of the marriage covenant; hence they were living under an intact marriage covenant.
-Finally, Pharisees were lawyers and lawyers regularly find ways to twist laws to suit their needs; they use words as weapons to twist laws in order to justify a client’s or their own behaviors.
+Finally, Pharisees were lawyers and lawyers regularly find ways to manipulate the law to suit their needs; they use words as weapons against the truth creating gray from black and white in order to justify a client’s or their own behaviors.

-Sadly, their wicked use of God’s gracious provision for divorce has caused lifetimes of unnecessary misery for untold numbers of people throughout the last twenty centuries.
-Jesus’ conversation with these scoundrels has played a big role in the misappropriation of the biblical teaching on divorce.
+Sadly, their wicked use of God’s gracious concession for divorce has caused lifetimes of unnecessary misery for untold numbers of people throughout the last twenty centuries.
+Their conversation with the Lord Jesus has played a big role in the misappropriation of the biblical teaching on divorce as most seemingly misunderstood Jesus’ message in its proper context.

-Seeing their adulterous hearts Jesus pointed out that getting an illegitimate divorce paves the way for adultery and not a second marriage.
+Recognizing the Pharisees’ adulterous hearts Jesus pointed out that getting an illegitimate divorce paves the way for adultery and not a second marriage.
 Because these Jewish leaders were attempting to use that which was legal and righteous (legitimate divorce) as a cover for that which was forbidden and evil (adultery) many have interpreted Jesus’ remarks to be a comprehensive teaching against divorce.
-Sadly, this interpretation has created a prohibition where God made provision for legitimate divorces.
+Sadly, this interpretation has created a prohibition where God made concession for legitimate divorces.
 And God gave this liberty of divorce for the innocent partners of treacherous spouses who have already broken the marriage covenant through the breaking of it’s conditions to love and to cherish and to remain faithful, forsaking all others.

-Therefore, with devastating results much of the church has used Matthew 19:8 to remove or reverse Moses’ law that permits legitimate divorces even in the light of Jesus saying, “…until heaven and earth pass away, not the smallest letter or stroke shall pass from the Law until all is accomplished” (Matthew 5:18).
+So then, with devastating results much of the church has used Matthew 19:8 to abrogate Moses’ law that permits legitimate divorces.
+And they have done so in the light of Jesus saying, “…until heaven and earth pass away, not the smallest letter or stroke shall pass from the Law until all is accomplished” (Matthew 5:18).
 Indeed it is wrong, as Jesus was pointing out, to call an unlawful divorce lawful, and it is equally wrong to call a lawful divorce unlawful (Deut.
 24:1, 2 & Jeremiah 3:1).
 Having done so has resulted in untold multitudes of believers suffering needlessly under the tyrannical abuse of a covenant-breaking spouse.
+Brothers and sisters enduring lifetimes of unequally yoked relationships because of a man-made law that struck down the law of God given to permit divorce between a saint and a treacherous spouse.

 Both scripture and logic have been turned upon their heads as the conditions and promises in the marriage covenant have been eviscerated.
-They were divinely intended to protect the marriage partners so that marriage would be a blessing and not a curse, and the church cut them out making millions of marriages curses rather than blessings.
+The conditions of covenants are divinely intended to protect the marriage partners so that marriage will be a blessing and not a curse, and the church cut them out making millions of marriages curses rather than blessings destroying not only the lives of untold numbers of saints but also the proper understanding of bilateral covenants.
 This illogical and unbiblical interpretation exposes the godly or innocent marriage partner to the very harm for which God’s Mosaic license intended to shield.
-And to add insult to injury, the offenders are protected by the church’s misinterpretation of our Lord’s words.
+And to add insult to injury, the treacherous spouses are protected by the church’s misinterpretation of our Lord’s words.

 “The wise woman builds her house, but the foolish tears it down with her own hands” (Prov.
 14:1).